devpro/computer-setup/docs/windows-10/emulation/ps1.md

 One solution is to use a PS2 console with a preinstalled Free Memory Card Boot (see [PS2 emulation](ps2-emulation.md)).

 Files copied (with `copy` in uLaunchELF) can then be transferred to a PS1 memory card (mcd) with [memcardrex](https://github.com/ShendoXT/memcardrex).
 The save can then be transferred to DuckStation memory file from DuckStation.

 ## Games

+### Best-of

 Name                       | Supported
 ---------------------------| ---------
 Boold Omen: Legacy of Kain | Yes